AqwamCreates/DataPredict/docs/API/EligibilityTraces/BaseEligibilityTrace.md

 ```

-BaseEligibilityTrace:setCalculateFunction(calculateFunction: function)
+BaseEligibilityTrace:setIncrementFunction(IncrementFunction: function)

 ```

 #### Parameters:

-* calculateFunction: The calculate function to be set.
+* IncrementFunction: The increment function to be set.

 ### setLambda()